Sizing and Framing Advice

 Features to look for:

 Clear, high-quality glass maintains the clarity we see with our eyes.
-Whereas standard glass can be likened to looking through a fuzzy lens.
+Whereas standard glass can be likened to looking through a slightly fuzzy lens. -

 UV protection keeps your print brighter for longer, preventing the discoloration and fading caused be long term exposure to bright light.